OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/communication/README.md

 #### 5) Update Button Copy and Actions

-Customize button text and actions to suit your needs. <br>
+Customize button text and add or remove actions to suit your needs. <br>
-For icons, use the color #818181 to ensure readability in light/dark modes.
-Icons should fit edge-to-edge in a 16x16 square.
-Save them as transparent PNGs at 2x size for good resolution across endpoints.
-Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.
+If you wish to use icons in your button, you can choose from thousands of options in our Fluent icon library.
+Refer to the [Resources section](#resources--tools) on this page.

 <br>